santisbon/reference/src/k8s.md

     targetPort: 3001
 ```

-Update the configured port in the ConfigMap:
+Update the configured port in the `ConfigMap`:
 ```yaml
 apiVersion: v1
 kind: ConfigMap